recih/template-render-action/README.md

 A github action to render ejs/mustache template files using github context.

 This action is inspired by [kikyous/template-action](https://github.com/kikyous/template-action), with some additional features.
+Thanks to kikyous!

 # Input:
 * `template-file`: Input template file path.